aeb/ngEHTforecast/html/_sources/docs/src/devel.rst.txt

    consider wrapping the necessary import statements in ``try``, ``except`` blocks with warnings.

-For example, ehtim_ is not included as a dependency, though some functionality is dependent upon it.
-Where such functions are present, the following import block is
+For example, imagine that the python package foo is not included as a dependency, though some functionality is dependent upon it.
+In source files where such functions are present, the following import block should be included,
-included:

 ::

    try:
-       import ehtim as eh
+       import foo
-       ehtim_found = True
+       foo_found = True
    except:
        warnings.warn("foo not found.", Warning)
-       ehtim_found = False
+       foo_found = False

+with attendant checks around the functions themselves.

 Documenting with autodoc